>> Colombia (version en español)

 A mutually beneficial relationship

-The review and evaluation procedure allows for the sharing of OECD standards and good practices with Colombian authorities, and the identification of areas for future reforms.
-Colombia values the opportunity to discuss major policy issues and challenges in a multilateral context and to learn from the experiences of OECD countries facing similar challenges in many areas.
-In turn, this dialogue enriches the OECD’s knowledge and policy advice, and benefits OECD members and non-OECD economies by enabling them to acquire a better understanding of Colombia.
+Colombia has valued the opportunity to discuss major policy issues and challenges in a multilateral context and to learn from the experiences of OECD countries facing similar challenges in many areas.
+In turn, this dialogue has enriched the OECD’s knowledge and policy advice, and benefited OECD members and non-OECD economies by enabling them to acquire a better understanding of Colombia.

 “Colombia already has clear evidence of the impact that the OECD can have in a Latin American country.
 The accession process has initiated several institutional reform processes and triggered very important internal reflections.
 The OECD does well to turn their eyes towards our region, as evidenced by its new Regional Programme for Latin America and the Caribbean.
 This is a region that has much to learn and much to offer in experiences of social and economic policies.
 Our countries have challenges and experiences on issues that are of increasing importance in most developed countries, including growth, increasing productivity without leaving behind the most vulnerable, and governance in the context of an increasingly demanding population.
 It is a region that can benefit greatly from the concepts promoted by the OECD in the areas of governance, transparency and inclusiveness.
 Indeed, it is not easy to decide which is more true: Latin America needs the OECD or the OECD needs Latin America.”